traderjoe-xyz/rocket-joe/certora/reports/LaunchEventReport.md

  * Phase 1: investors can deposit or withdraw AVAX, although withdrawals are penalized at a rate that increases over time.

- * Phase 2: no further deposits are allowed, but investers can withdraw their AVAX at a penalty
+ * Phase 2: no further deposits are allowed, but investors can withdraw their AVAX at a penalty

  * Phase 3: All invested AVAX and some of the launch token are used to create a